iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.10/report.md

 > Recent resource.<br> :date: __2020-09-07 05:43:12__

-> Current version will not work because it thinks my battery optimisation is on - it is off!!
-Please fix asap as I want a working app.<br> :date: __2020-08-03 10:44:31__

 > Pros: good to know the official safe links here.
 Cons: it's really just a collection of web links, nothing more.<br> :date: __2020-07-14 00:47:47__

 > I'm looking for my location as my mum said there's been more cases where I live but it only gives U the choice to see Australia wide and not what U want to see I wanted to see my part of Victoria but it only covers Victoria itself and other places it would be good if it was more in depth<br> :date: __2020-07-02 17:02:12__